aatxe/weiss.city/posts/2015-02-11-history-of-pdgn.md

 ---
 title: A Brief History of Pdgn
-description: I detail the whole history of the Pdgn IRC network as it is now.
+description: As its founder, I detail the history of the PdgnCo IRC network, a self-proclaimed bastion of democratic autonomism on the web.
 ---

 This is a cross-post from the [PdgnCo Community Blog](http://blog.pdgn.co).
 It was published on